 - Are classrooms uniformly signed?
-Yes

-- Is any internal signage potentially confusing?
+Yes - Is any internal signage potentially confusing?
 No

 - Clarity, visual contrast, Capitals and lower case?
-Mainly compliant.
-Very few signs in uppercase only were identified.
+Some in uppercase only and needs to be reviewed

 - Use of non-verbal signage, Braille?
 No

 - Use of floor plan maps?
 Yes

 - Location and sufficiency of signage?
 Good